PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-12 06:53:27
+Last updated: 2024-04-12 06:54:00
-Random Quote: I've been dreaming of that since I was five.
-Well, that and my own operational Death Star. - Barney Stinson
+Random Quote: There's something that I need to ask you and I want you to be honest with me.
+Why do white people like Carrot Top? - Barney Stinson